Provably Robust Detection of Out-of-distribution Data (almost) for free: Introduction

-In \cite{meinke2020towards} they append density estimators based on Gaussian mixture models for in- and out-distribution to the softmax layer.
-By also enforcing low confidence on a training out-distribution, they achieve similar OOD detection performance to \cite{HenMazDie2019} but can guarantee that the classifier shows decreasing confidence as one moves away from the training data.
-However, for close in-distribution inputs this approach yields no guarantee as the Gaussian mixture models are not powerful enough for complex image classification tasks.
-In \cite{kristiadi2020being,kristiadi2020fixing} similar asymptotic guarantees are derived for Bayesian neural networks but without any robustness guarantees.
-In \cite{kopetzki2020evaluating} they apply randomized smoothing to obtain guarantees wrt to $l_2$-perturbations for Dirchlet-based models \cite{malinin2018predictive,malinin2019reverse,sensoy2018evidential} which already show quite some gap in terms of AUC-ROC to SOTA OOD detection methods even without attacks.
+In \cite{kopetzki2020evaluating} they apply randomized smoothing to obtain guarantees wrt. $l_2$-perturbations for Dirchlet-based models \cite{malinin2018predictive,malinin2019reverse,sensoy2018evidential} which already show quite some gap in terms of AUC-ROC to SOTA OOD detection methods even without attacks.
 Interval bound propagation (IBP) \cite{gowal2018effectiveness,MirGehVec2018,zhang2020towards,jovanovic2021certified} has been shown to be one of the most effective techniques in certified adversarial robustness on the in-distribution when applied during training.
-In \cite{bitterwolf2020certifiably} they use IBP to compute upper bounds on the confidence in an $l_\infty$-neighborhood of the input and minimize these upper bounds on the training out-distribution.
-This yields classifiers with pointwise guarantees for robust OOD detection even for ``close'' out-distribution inputs which generalize to novel OOD test distributions.
+In GOOD \cite{bitterwolf2020certifiably} they use IBP to compute upper bounds on the confidence in an $l_\infty$-neighborhood of the input and minimize these upper bounds on a training out-distribution.
+This yields classifiers with pointwise guarantees for adversarially robust OOD detection even for ``close'' out-distribution inputs which generalize to novel OOD test distributions.
 However, the employed architectures of the neural network are restricted to rather shallow networks as otherwise the bounds of IBP are loose.
-Thus, they obtain a classification accuracy which is far away from the state-of-the-art, e.g. 91\% on CIFAR-10, and thus the approach does not scale to more complex tasks like ImageNet.
+Thus, they obtain low classification accuracy which is far from the state-of-the-art, e.g. 91\% on CIFAR10, and their approach does not scale to more complex tasks like ImageNet.
 In particular, despite its low accuracy the employed network architecture is quite large and has higher memory consumption than a ResNet50.
-Moreover, one does not get any guarantees on the asymptotic behavior of the classifier as one moves away from the training data.
-The authors of \cite{berrada2021verifying} use SOTA verification techniques \cite{dathathri2020enabling} and get guarantees for OOD detection wrt to $l_\infty$-perturbations for ACET models \cite{HeiAndBit2019} that were not specifically trained to be verifiable but the guarantees obtained by training the models via IBP in \cite{bitterwolf2020certifiably} are significantly better.
+The authors of \cite{berrada2021verifying} use SOTA verification techniques \cite{dathathri2020enabling} and get guarantees for OOD detection wrt. $l_\infty$-perturbations for ACET models \cite{HeiAndBit2019} that were not specifically trained to be verifiable but the guarantees obtained by training the models via IBP in \cite{bitterwolf2020certifiably} are significantly better.